pebri86/esplay-gb/README.md

 [esplay-hardware]: https://github.com/pebri86/esplay-hardware

-Port of GNUBoy to ESP32, i use WROOM-32 module but applicable to other esp32 that has similar specs or higher like WROVER.
+Port of GNUBoy to ESP32, i use WROVER module.

 Place ROMS in folder named 'roms/gb' on root of sdcard, create following structure on sdcard: